Overview

 Financial Council holds the types of securities described below.

-economies may go through periods of decline and cyclical change.
+global economies may go through periods of decline and cyclical change.

-Small and Mid-Cap Stock Risk.
-Companies with small and medium market capitalizations are
+Small and Mid-Cap Stock Risk: Companies with small and medium market capitalizations are

-less diverse product lines and fewer resources than larger companies.
-As a result of these factors,
+market penetrations, less diverse product lines and fewer resources than larger companies.
+As a

-small and mid- capitalization stock prices have greater volatility than large company securities.
+result of these factors, small and mid- capitalization stock prices have greater volatility than large

-Growth Stock Risk.
-Financial Council may invest in companies or mutual funds that contain what
+Growth Stock Risk: Financial Council may invest in companies or mutual funds that contain what

 appear to be growth- oriented companies.
 If perceptions of a company’s growth potential are wrong,